khalid-hussain/shaheen/chap16.md

 him two or three times against my wishes.
 When Abu Mohsin told me that he's Abu Abdullah, I couldn't believe him."

-Moosa said, "Instead of the city, I bought him to the battlefield thinking he would be harmless."
+Musa said, "Instead of the city, I bought him to the battlefield thinking he would be harmless."

 Before Badr could say anything, Bashir arrived galloping his horse close to